joemaidman/cryptomonitor/README.md

 # Cryptomonitor [![Build Status](https://travis-ci.org/joemaidman/cryptomonitor.svg?branch=master)](https://travis-ci.org/joemaidman/cryptomonitor)

 Cryptomonitor is a  responsive, prototype dashboard to display basic cyrptocurrency pricing data for the largest coins by market cap.
-The project is implemented using React for the view layer and Redux to manage state.
+The project is implemented using javascript with React for the view layer and Redux to manage state.
 Material-UI has been used to follow the principles of good design.
-Live and historic pricing is provided by the Cryptocompare API.
+Live and historic pricing is provided by the <a href='https://www.cryptocompare.com/api/' target='_blank'>Cryptocompare API</a>.

 A demo is availale <a href='https://cryptomonitor.netlify.com' target='_blank'>here</a>.